collinalexbell/HackMatrix/game-design.md

 In a way, attention is love.

 ### What do I love about v1?
+- Matrix will eventually work on Vision Pro
 - It is the first software creation of mine that has recieved 100k views and 10k likes.
 - It replaces my desktop environment
 - It gives me hope for the future of computing